US TARIFFS UPDATE | August 2025 | No impact expected on your Presto orders | Read full details

 Nationality: Hungarian

-György Cziffra also known as Georges Cziffra and George Cziffra, was a Hungarian-French virtuoso pianist and composer.
+Christian Georges Cziffra was a Hungarian-French virtuoso pianist and composer.
 He is considered to be one of the greatest virtuoso pianists of the twentieth century.
-Among his teachers was István Thomán, who was a favourite pupil of Franz Liszt.
+Among his teachers was Ernő Dohnányi, a pupil of István Thoman, who was a favourite pupil of Franz Liszt.

-He became a French citizen in 1968.
-Cziffra is known for his recordings of works of Franz Liszt, Frédéric Chopin and Robert Schumann, and also for his technically demanding arrangements of several orchestral works for the piano, including Nikolai Rimsky-Korsakov's Flight of the Bumblebee and Johann Strauss II's The Blue Danube.
+Born in Budapest, he became a French national in 1968.
+Cziffra is known for his recordings of works of Franz Liszt, Frédéric Chopin and Robert Schumann, and also for his technically demanding arrangements or paraphrases of several orchestral works for the piano, including Nikolai Rimsky-Korsakov's Flight of the Bumblebee and Johann Strauss II's The Blue Danube.

 Read more at https://en.wikipedia.org/wiki/György_Cziffra